LaravelDaily/Laravel-AdminLTE3-Boilerplate/readme.md

 - FREE E-book: [50 Laravel Quick Tips (and counting)](https://laraveldaily.com/free-e-book-40-laravel-quick-tips-and-counting/)
 - Subscribe to our [YouTube channel Laravel Business](https://www.youtube.com/channel/UCTuplgOBi6tJIlesIboymGA)
 - Enroll in our [Laravel Online Courses](https://laraveldaily.teachable.com/)

-# Upgrade Log
-## Upgrading From Laravel 6.x to 7.x
-1. `sudo rm -rfv vendor/`
-   - To remove downloaded dependencies, execute this inside app base dir;\
-2. `sudo rm -rfv composer.lock`
-   - To remove previously locked versions of the composer dependencies
-3. **Updating Dependencies:**
-   - Follow all instructions from the documentation to the dot in renaming your required dependencies as specified by the Laravel Framework.
-Click & Follow the link Below: [https://laravel.com/docs/7.x/upgrade](https://laravel.com/docs/7.x/upgrade)
-   - run `composer upgrade`
-   - there is an error that came from the updating depencies in composer and this is how you solve that error:
-     1. In `App\Exceptions\Handler`:
-        - add `Use Throwable;`,
-        - change methods to accept instances of `Throwable` instead of `Exceptions` as follows:
-          - `public function report(Throwable $exception);`,
-          - `public function render($request, Throwable $exception);`,
-     2. In `config\session.php`:
-        - `'secure' => env('SESSION_SECURE_COOKIE', null)`,
-     3. Then run:
-        - `sudo rm -rfv vendor/`
-        - `sudo rm -rfv composer.lock`
-        - `composer upgrade`